Simulation-Software-Engineering/Git-Cheat-Sheet-Octocat/cheat-sheet.md

 * `git effort` (from `git-extras` repository) : Show effort statistics on file(s) in repository
 * `git commit -m "Title of commit" -d "Description of commit"` : to specify a commit message and description without going to vim
 * `aheadfork` : find GitHub forks that are ahead
+* `git stash` : Stash the changes in a dirty working directory away